 Never eat edamame by itself again.
-This Spicy Edamame Recipe is flavored with Japanese Seven Spice and Sesame Seeds.
-In less than 20 minutes, you will have the perfect healthy snacks with a kick!
+This Spicy edamame recipe is flavored with Japanese Seven Spice.
+In less than 20 minutes, you will have the perfect protein snack with a kick!

 Edamame is supposed to be the healthiest snacks in the world….

 …. but I find them to be dull and boring!

 Every time I have used edamame on my blog, I have always flavored it.
 Last time, I flavored it with Thai spices and it was delicious!

 The star of this recipe has to be the (Affiliate Link) Japanese seven spice!